BurstCore/Burst-Core-Wallet/README.txt

 optional.

 The user interface is available on port 26876.
-This port also accepts http API requests which other Nxt client applications could use.
+This port also accepts http API requests which other Ardor client applications could use.

 The blockchain is stored on disk using the H2 embedded database, inside the nxt_db directory.
 When upgrading, you should not delete the old nxt_db